mieszko4/react-native-zoom-us-test/README.md

 ## Upgrading react-native

-This repository was generated using https://github.com/react-native-community/react-native-template-typescript Use diff between two versions of react-native to apply the changes, e.g. (https://github.com/react-native-community/react-native-template-typescript/compare/6.6.4...6.8.0).
-Use `/template/*` folder only
+This repository was generated using `npx react-native@0.72.2 init ZoomUsTest --version 0.72.2`.
+Use diff between two versions of react-native to apply the changes using https://react-native-community.github.io/upgrade-helper/.

 ## Smoke Test Procedure